pdxjess/portfolio-page/README.md

 ## Setup/Installation Requirements

 * Clone this repository "https://github.com/pdxjess/portfolio-page"
-* Open the repository in a preferred text editor such as Atom.
+* Open the repository here: https://pdxjess.github.io/portfolio-page
 * Open the file and view in the web browser of preference.

 ## Known Bugs